How to produce delicious, long shelf-life soy milk

 Stabilisers for soy products

 Carrageenan is by far the most commonly used stabiliser in soy milk.
 Carrageenan is extracted from seaweed.
 The carrageenan forms a helix with negatively charged sulphate groups turning outwards.
 This helix interacts to some extent with the protein particles preventing sedimentation in the product.
-In a chocolate drink a 3 dimensional network formed by the carrageenan keeps the cocoa particles in suspension.
+In a chocolate drink, a 3-dimensional network formed by the carrageenan keeps the cocoa particles in suspension.
 Combined with mono- and diglycerides carrageenan ensures a stable and homogeneous soy milk during the entire shelf-life.

 Integrated blends of emulsifiers and stabilisers